bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/string.md

 No documentation exists.

+# uinteger &lt;string&gt; : uinteger

+Returns the unsigned integer value of the provided string.

+{% qna %}
+Q: uinteger "5"
+A: 5
+{% endqna %}

 # ul &lt;string&gt; of &lt;string&gt; : html

 Returns an HTML snippet with the specified string enclosed in a &lt;ul&gt; (unordered list) tag modified by the first given string.